Spider Bites

 Symptoms and Signs of Spider Bites

-Brown spider bites are most common in the US.
+Brown spider bites are most common in the Unites States.
 Some bites are painless initially, but pain, which can be severe and involve the entire extremity, develops within 30 to 60 minutes in all cases.
 The bite area becomes erythematous and ecchymotic and may be pruritic.
 Generalized pruritus may also be present.
 A central bleb forms at the bite site, often surrounded by an irregular ecchymotic area (bull’s eye lesion).
 The lesion may mimic pyoderma gangrenosum.
 The central bleb becomes larger, fills with blood, ruptures, and leaves an ulcer.
 A black eschar forms over the ulcer and eventually sloughs.

 Most bites leave minimal residual scarring but some can leave a large tissue defect, which may involve muscle.
 Loxoscelism, a venom-induced systemic syndrome, may not be detected until 24 to 72 hours after the bite and is uncommon but more prevalent in children and adolescents.
-Systemic effects (eg, fever, chills, nausea, vomiting, arthralgias, myalgias, generalized rash, seizures, hypotension, disseminated intravascular coagulation, thrombocytopenia, hemolysis, renal failure) are responsible for all reported fatalities.
+Systemic effects (eg, fever, chills, nausea, vomiting, arthralgias, myalgias, generalized rash, seizures, hypotension, disseminated intravascular coagulation [DIC], thrombocytopenia, hemolysis, renal failure) are responsible for all reported fatalities.

 Widow spider bites usually cause an immediate, sharp, stinging sensation.
 The pain may be described as dull and numbing and may be disproportionate to the clinical signs.
 Within 1 hour after envenomation, there may be progression to persistent local pain, diaphoresis, erythema, and piloerection at the bite site.
 Sometimes remote and/or systemic symptoms develop.